tagion/tagion/docs/tech/todo/index.md

 - [ ] Implement a contract which can call a dartModify on the DART
 Assignee: cr

-### Add background task to the collider
-Collider should be extended to be able to start background process.
-- [ ] Add timeout to the test task.
-- [ ] Add task dependency between the tasks.
-- [ ] Add backout task which can be used by other tests.
-Assignee: cr

-### Epoch Voting
-- [X] Test asynchronity of the hashgraph by the amount of nodes
-- [ ] Integration test
-- [ ] Longitudinal test (Mode 1)

-### Dump of epoch
-Implement a switch in tagionwave to enable trace dump of the wavefront.

-## Backlog

 ### Logger topics
 Logger topics enable switch (Remote).

-### Hashgraph node swapping
-Description: Enable a new node to join the graph
-- [ ] Enable a node to follow the graph and build the consensus with out participating
-- [ ] Detection when the join node can join the network
-- [ ] Implement consensus joining
-Assignee: cbr

 ### Tauon was test build fails